📅 Timing Guide

 Wait: 1-2 hours

-For peaceful darshan: Book a Pune to Shirdi cab for 1:30-2:00 AM departure.
-Reach Shirdi by 5:30-6:00 AM.
-Attend 4:30 AM Kakad Aarti or join queue immediately after (5-6 AM = shortest wait).
-Complete darshan by 7-8 AM, visit other temples (Dwarkamai, Chavadi) until 11 AM, have lunch, return to Pune by 4-5 PM same day.
+For a quiet darshan: Book a Pune to Shirdi cab for a 1:30-2:00 AM departure.
+You'll reach Shirdi by 5:30-6:00 AM.
+Catch the 4:30 AM Kakad Aarti, or join the queue right after (5-6 AM is the shortest wait).
+Be done by 7-8 AM, walk over to Dwarkamai and Chavadi until about 11 AM, grab lunch, and you're back in Pune by 4-5 PM the same day.

 Pune Departure Timing for Different Scenarios